andyl/jobex/README.md

 # Crow

-Cron-like Workflow

-## About
+Crow is cron-like workflow

-- Runs jobs in a cron-like fashion
+- Runs jobs periodically using cron-like scheduling
-- Job statistics: execution time, return codes, stdout, stderr
+- Captures job statistics: run time, status codes, stdout, stderr
 - Simple

+Because we need to access local scripts, `Crow` is packaged as an Elixir release managed by SytstemD, rather than a Docker container.

 ## Requirements